Performative Prediction with Bandit Feedback: Learning through Reparameterization: Introduction

-Performative prediction extends this learning task by positing that $\calD$ is \emph{not} fixed but is, instead, a function over the model parameter $\theta \in \Theta$.
-Here, we call $\calD(\cdot)$ a \emph{distribution map}, and $\calD(\theta)$ the data distribution \emph{induced} by the model $\theta$.
+More formally, consider the standard empirical risk minimization (ERM) problem defined by a loss function $\ell$, a model parameter space $\Theta \subset \R^{d_\Theta}$ where $d_\Theta\in\Z_{>0}$, an instance space $Z = X \times Y$, and a \emph{fixed} data distribution $\calD$ over $Z$.
+The task is to find a model that minimizes the empirical risk defined as: $\ER(\theta, \calD):= \E_{z \sim \calD} [\ell(z;\theta)].$ Performative prediction extends this learning task by positing that the data distribution $\calD$ is \emph{not} fixed but is instead a function of the model parameter $\theta \in \Theta$.
+Here, we refer to $\calD(\cdot)$ as a \emph{distribution map}, and $\calD(\theta)$ as the data distribution \emph{induced} by the model $\theta$.
 The objective is then to minimize the \emph{performative risk}, defined as

-Intuitively, the performative prediction risk evaluates the model $\theta$'s performance on the resulting distribution $\mathcal{D}(\theta)$ via the loss function $\ell$.
-When it is clear from the content, we also use $\PR(\theta)$ to shorthand the performative risk.
+Intuitively, the performative prediction risk evaluates the performance of the model $\theta$ on the resulting distribution $\calD(\theta)$ via the loss function $\ell$.
+When it is clear from the context, we also use $\PR(\theta)$ to shorthand the performative risk.

-Optimizing the performative risk is challenging in general.
+Optimizing the performative risk is generally challenging.
 In standard ERM, a convex loss function $\ell$ implies a convex empirical risk.
-But as \citeauthor{perdomo2020performative} observed, the performative risk $\PR(\cdot)$ may be non-convex even when the loss $\ell$ itself is convex.
-For this reason, earlier studies \cite{perdomo2020performative,mendler2020stochastic,drusvyatskiy2020stochastic,brown2020performative} focused on computing a \emph{performative stable} solution instead, which is easier to achieve using standard optimization tools like repeated risk minimization.
+However, as \citet{perdomo2020performative} observed, the performative risk $\PR(\cdot)$ may be non-convex even when the loss $\ell$ itself is convex.
+For this reason, earlier works \cite{perdomo2020performative, mendler2020stochastic, drusvyatskiy2020stochastic, brown2020performative} then focus on computing a \emph{performative stable} solution instead, which is easier to achieve using standard optimization tools like repeated risk minimization.
 A performative stable model is loss-minimizing \emph{on the data distribution it induces}, though other models may incur smaller losses on their respective induced distributions.
-However, as recent works \cite{miller2021outside,izzo2021learn} point out, such stable solutions may be highly suboptimal and, worse yet, may not exist in certain settings.
+However, as recent works \cite{miller2021outside, izzo2021learn} point out, such stable solutions may be highly suboptimal and, worse yet, may not exist in certain settings.